 The AT2035 by Audio-Technica is a great value, large-diaphragm condenser microphone which is fitted with several performance-boosting features.
 Its compact, lightweight design makes it an ideal choice for on-the-go rap recordings.

-Firstly, the cardioid AT2035 condenser microphone features a switchable highpass filter that cuts out all frequencies below 80 Hz.
+Firstly, the cardioid AT2035 condenser microphone features a switchable high-pass filter that cuts out all frequencies below 80 Hz.
 For applications such as recording falsetto backing vocals, this tool is indispensable.

 The AT035 is designed to be used for several recording purposes.
 Thanks to its ability to handle high SPL with a wide dynamic range, you can use it for instrument recordings in addition to rapping.
 It has the qualities to be a budget swiss army knife in your arsenal.

 Audio-Technica has included a shock mount with this microphone, to absorb the inevitable impacts when recording vocals.
 There's also a threaded adapter for mic stand compatibility and a soft protective pouch for safe transportation.